 Do you have any ideas about the three must-see masterpieces – the museum’s three great ladies in Le Louvre?

 The Venus de Milo – An ancient Greek lady sculpture done by Alexandros of Antioch

-The Victory of Samothrace (also called Nike of Samothrace), an incomplete, headless Greek victory goddess, and the tremendous surviving masterpiece from the Hellenistic Period.
+The Victory of Samothrace (also called Nike of Samothrace), is an incomplete, headless Greek victory goddess, and a tremendous surviving masterpiece from the Hellenistic Period.

 and… huh, (don’t tell me you can’t even name her) Mona Lisa.